EnzoGuillouche/MemoryMate/Documents/Functional/functionalSpecifications.md

 - A secured database would be linked to the AI, it's where the system can find any specific or personal information about the patient.
 It will be local to the system, to enhance security and performance.
 The information can be supplied whether by the patient himself or by caregivers.
 - A computer would be the centralized device that manages all the system.
 We would be able to interact with the AI with it, manage the database, send feedbacks, change settings, etc.
 - The system would need a powerful microphone to understand clearly voices, and powerful speakers to be clearly understandable.

+This is a schematic of what a potential prototype would look like:

 ![Figma Prototype](./Img/prototype.png)